dgaydukov/cert-aws/files/sa.md

 Suppose we have 2 versions A and B (current) and delete file.
 In this case we would have A, B, C (mark delete, current).
 As you see file is still preserved with some version.

 Eventual consistency - since put/read is atomic, you won't read partially updated file, so you will either read old file or new file, because of this sometimes just after write you can read old file, but after some time new file would be available.
+Although bucket name is global across all regions, you still select region when you create bucket, and actual data is stored in that particular region.
+Using bucket policy you can specify from which ip (CIDR notation) and at what time you allow to access data.

+Server access logs - you can enable them and see who is accessing your s3 (IP address/time/action(get/post/put)/response) Event notification - you can send events (sns/sqs/lambda) base on s3 action (get/post/put).
+To achieve better performance you are adviced to use random names for objects, but [it's not longer required](https://aws.amazon.com/about-aws/whats-new/2018/07/amazon-s3-announces-increased-request-rate-performance).
+Randomized named worked better cause when names are sequential all data store in the same place and it's harder to extract it.

 ###### Glacier
 Glacier - low-cost tape-drive storage value with  $0.007 per gigabyte per month.
 Used to store backups that you don't need frequently.
 Access to data can take from few minutes to a few hours.
 You store data as archives.
+Vault - same as bucket for s3, actual place where your archives are stored.
+You control access by using iam identity or vault policy.

 When you should never use glacier
 * rapidly changing data (use EBS/EFS/RDS/DynamoDB)